n303p4/sailor-fox/docs/how-to-run.md

 ## Getting sailor-fox

 [Download](https://gitlab.com/n303p4/sailor-fox/-/archive/master/sailor-fox-master.zip) and
 extract sailor-fox to a folder.
-Afterwards, set your working directory to the folder you extracted to:
+Afterwards, in a terminal, set your working directory to the folder you extracted to:

 ```bash
 cd sailor-fox